Islamic religious leaders

 Islamic religious leaders have traditionally been people who, as part of the clerisy, mosque, or government, have performed a prominent role within their community or nation.
 However, in the modern context of Muslim minorities in non-Muslim countries, as well as secularised Muslim states like Turkey and Bangladesh, the religious leadership may take a variety of informal shapes.

 Compared to other Abrahamic faiths, Islam has no clergy.
 Instead, their religious leaders are said to resemble rabbis and not priests.
 Unlike Catholic priests, they do not "serve as intermediaries between mankind and God", nor do they have "process of ordination" or "sacramental functions", but instead serve as "exemplars, teachers, judges, and community leaders," providing religious rules to the pious on "even the most minor and private" matters.

 Alim

 (ʿĀlim).
-Ulama (/ˈuːləˌmɑː/; Arabic: علماء ʿUlamāʾ, singular عالِم Scholar) religious sciences.
+Ulama (/ˈuːləˌmɑː/; Arabic: علماء ʿUlamāʾ, singular عالِم Scholar) are leaders of religious sciences.
 In its narrow sense it refers to scholars of Islamic Jurisprudence.
 In the broader sense, it refers to those who have studied a broad range of essentially Islamic disciplines for several years, for example the hadith and the muhaddith.
 They represent the Ijmah, or Islamic consensus of the Ummah on religious issues; this does not mean that there can be no disputes - far from it - but they should be aware of what counts as the main consensual opinion, of other dissenting views and their objections.